HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 }
 ```

-This can be useful if you are playing with different groups and want to seperate the ConfigData files or keep a backup.
+This can be useful if you are playing with different groups and want to separate the ConfigData files or keep a backup.
 The StatsLoader will load whichever `FileName` is specified in the settings.

 #### StatsLoader and Load-Order

-The StatsLoader loads config-data from mods in accordance to the load-order. i.e. Stat-edits that come from mods loaded late in the load-order override the previous stat-edits (if any).
+The StatsLoader loads config-data from mods in accordance with the load-order. i.e. Stat-edits that come from mods loaded late in the load-order override the previous stat-edits (if any).
 This information is crucial for conflict-resolution.
 If two mods edit the same stat, the mod that's placed lower in the load-order will win the conflict.
-This let's you exercise some degree of control over the outcome, but Ideally, modder should avoid conflicts if possible.
+This lets you exercise some degree of control over the outcome.
 Keep in mind that dependencies are always loaded before that mod, even if the dependency is technically lower in the load-order.
 Thus, any mod will always override their dependencies.
 I advise everyone to put this mod, **Stats-Configurator**, as low in their load order as they can.
 This mod will only hold config-data that's created by the user.
 As such, those changes are probably meant to be final.
 Putting this mod at the bottom will ensure that user-created configs always win any conflicts.

 ### Stat Persistence

-Stat-overrides can be saved persistently in the save-file so that those overrides are baked into the game-session.
+Stat-overrides can be saved persistently so that those overrides are baked into the save-file.
 This will make sure those changes are always active for the server and the client.
 Norbyte did tell me this has hidden caveats but I forgot to ask for details.

 By default, `SyncStatPersistence` is disabled.
 This essentially means that all configs must be reloaded every game session.
 StatsLoader can do this automatically for you.

 ## Relative Changes

-By prefixing an stat-attribute with special characters you can modify the behaviour of the config-variable.
+By prefixing a stat-attribute with special characters you can modify how those changes are applied.
 This allows you to make relative changes instead of absolute ones.
 For example,

 ```json